Roadmunk/eslint-plugin-roadmunk/docs/rules/order-require.md

 ```

+## Things to keep in mind
-Note that autofixing this rule currently only fixes one statement at a time.
+- Autofixing logic of this rule currently only fixes one statement at a time.
+- Relative requires at placed at the bottom